 - Some players of DDO do this as a Self-Imposed Challenge.
 If your character dies and nobody is around to resurrect them, delete and roll a new character.

 - Spoofed in World of Warcraft with the April Fools Day announcement of Wisps as a new player race.
-They would have the ability to explode, permanently sacrificing the character in exchange for draining 50 mana from all units nearby (the ability wisps had in Warcraft 3).
-This ability would not be even remotely useful if it caused a normal World of Warcraft death, and there is naturally no ability in the game worth destroying your character in order to use.
+They would have the ability to explode, permanently sacrificing the character in exchange for draining 50 mana from all units nearby (the ability wisps had in Warcraft III).
+This ability would not be even remotely useful if it caused a normal WoW death, and there is naturally no ability in the game worth destroying your character in order to use.

 - Wizardry Online promises to feature permadeath as a core mechanic.

 - It has since been elaborated upon - after dying, you have to make a run to a previously-touched statue through the spirit world with 10 orbs around your character.
 These orbs represent a 10% chance of successful resurrection, and there are monsters that can take one and send you back to your corpse to start the run over again.
 However, you can also sacrifice gold and/or items for a higher success rate if that happens.

 - In Face of Mankind, characters respawn using clones, which cost money.
 If you are killed and have no clones or money left, your character is officially dead.

 - The true extreme is the original game, a flash platformer which is Exactly What It Says on the Tin.
 No extra lives, no continues, you only live once.
 Oh, and you can't play again, as it will remember that you died.
 Well, you can if you clear your browser history.